Rylith/TouchpadTestV2/README.md

 - Launch "run_server_without_test_interface" or "run_server_with_test_interface"
 - With test interface go to Tools->Settings and get ip address
 - Launch application on mobile
-- Put the previously getting ip adress and a port (by default between 4444 and 4453)
+- Put the previously gotten ip adress and a port (by default between 4444 and 4453)
 - Click to connect, a message tells you if you are connected to the server.
 Moreover the server print a message to indicate that the connexion is accepted
 - You can put your phone in your pocket
 - Launch watch application